nikolaussucher/biology-text/docs/nervous_system.md

 Afferent and efferent also refer generally to neurons that, respectively, bring information to or send information from the brain.

 The axons of neurons in the human peripheral nervous system can be classified based on their physical features and signal conduction properties.
 Axons were known to have different thicknesses (from 0.1 to 20 µm) and these differences were thought to relate to the speed at which an action potential could travel along the axon – its conductance velocity.
 Erlanger and Gasser proved this hypothesis, and identified several types of nerve fiber, establishing a relationship between the diameter of an axon and its nerve conduction velocity.
 They published their findings in 1941 giving the first classification of axons.

-Neurons have intrinsic electroresponsive properties like intrinsic transmembrane voltage oscillatory patterns.
-So neurons can be classified according to their electrophysiological characteristics:

-* Tonic or regular spiking.
-Some neurons are typically constantly (tonically) active, typically firing at a constant frequency.
-Example: interneurons in neurostriatum.
-* Phasic or bursting.
-Neurons that fire in bursts are called phasic.
-* Fast spiking.
-Some neurons are notable for their high firing rates, for example some types of cortical inhibitory interneurons, cells in globus pallidus, retinal ganglion cells.

 Neurons communicate with each another via synapses, where either the axon terminal of one cell contacts another neuron's dendrite, soma or, less commonly, axon.
 Neurons such as Purkinje cells in the cerebellum can have over 1000 dendritic branches, making connections with tens of thousands of other cells; other neurons, such as the magnocellular neurons of the supraoptic nucleus, have only one or two dendrites, each of which receives thousands of synapses.